Profilangaben

 There is lots of rewarding work, plenty of solitude, hiking, and enjoying the outdoors during time off.

-Summer time is mostly intense physical work on the property.
+Summer time is mostly intense physical tasks on the property.
 We have only about 100 days to prepare for winter each year.
-We may be: Building a new room on the log cabin, using a chainsaw to cut firewood and clear trails.
 This is in addition to caring for the dogs which takes about 4-5 hours per day.

 Winter is more focused on the dogs.
 We start training for mushing when the temps drop below freezing.
 However there are still lots of chores.

-You should be fluent in English because communication is crucial when working with and caring for the dogs.
+You should be fluent in English because communication is crucial when caring for the dogs.

 You should be in very good physical condition, able to lift 50 pound bags of feed easily, run with the dogs during training, exercising and sledding.

-You should be strong enough and coordinated enough to handle a 90 pound dog with one hand and open and close and gate with the other.
+You should be strong enough and coordinated enough to handle a strong athletic dog.
 The working dogs are not trained to walk quietly on a leash.
 They are trained to pull with all their strength.

 You should be able to think clearly and know what to do in an emergency of any kind and act quickly and with confidence.